 Ok, let’s get to it—here’s my imPRESS Nails review and tips for how I make my press-on nails last!

-To make things easy for you, you can shop these products by clicking directly on the images, the shopping buttons, and of course, the text links.
+To make things easy for you, you can shop for these products by clicking directly on the images, the shopping buttons, and of course, the text links.

-These are my affiliate links, which means that I receive a small commission when you purchase using my links (at no additional cost to you!) and I greatly appreciate you shopping with my links!
+These are my affiliate links, which means that I receive a small commission when you purchase using my links (at no additional cost to you!), and I greatly appreciate you shopping with my links!